naomihabiblab/HumanOrganotypicTNF/README.md

-# Adult human ex vivo brain slices to dissect glial biology and multicellular communication
+# Adult human _ex vivo_ brain slices for dissecting glial biology and multicellular communication
 “This repository contains analysis scripts used to process bulk RNA‑seq and snRNA‑seq data from adult human organotypic brain slice cultures, perform network and signaling analyses, and generate the figures in the manuscript.”

 # Overview of analyses